TabularEditor/TabularEditorDocs/te3/features/dax-optimizer-integration.md

 ## Navigating issues and measures

 When you double-click on an issue or measure in the detailed view shown above, you will be taken to the **DAX Optimizer Results** view, where the original DAX expression of the measure is shown, along with highlights of the problematic areas.
 The list on the left side of the screen lets you toggle which issues to highlight.
+Moreover, you can mark issues as **Fixed** or **Ignored** using the checkboxes within the list.

 ![Dax Optimizer Results](~/images/dax-optimizer-results.png)